JLC2141/intro_to_cli/README.md

 ## 📃 CLI command: touch

-You can make new files, just like we made new directories in the previous command we learned.
+We just learned that we can make new directories.
+I’m sure you’re wondering how to make new files.
 For new files, we use the `touch` command:

 ```
 touch test_file.txt